sameha/CarND-LaneLines-P1-master/writeup.md

 ![alt text][image7]

-In order to draw a single line on the left and right lanes, I modified the `draw_lines()` function by ...
+In order to draw a single line on the left and right lanes, I modified the original `draw_lines()` function by:

+* Find the Center Cooridinates of the image to seperate left and right lines

+* Find X and Y coordinates of left and right lanes.
+If the line has a negative slope and is on the left side of the image, we consider it as a left lane.
+If the line has a positive slope and is on the right side of the image, we consider it as a right lane.

+* Using the left and right line segments, we use the `np.polyfit` function to find the slope (`m`) and intercept (`b`) of the full exteneded line.

+* Next, we use our selected region to extrapolate to the top and bottom of the lane:

 ![alt text][image8]

+* The final improved output is shown below:

 ![alt text][image9]